wcamarao/pmx/README.md

 ## Slice Scanning

 When scanning rows into a slice, you must provide a pointer.

 The underlying slice type must be a struct pointer.

-You can handle "No events found" with `len(events) == 0`.

 ```go
 type Event struct {